Change location v

 Accidents where you’re uninsured and at fault

-If you’re found to be at fault for an accident and are uninsured, it could wind up costing you.
 Legally, at-fault drivers are liable to pay all of the injured party’s damages.
 The purpose of an insurer is to foot the bill if you find yourself in this situation.
 However, if you don’t have proper insurance, you’ll be left to pay out of pocket.
-Depending on the specifics of the accident, what you owe could add up fast.

-Gerard Malouf & Partners do not assist with claims on behalf of at fault drivers, regardless of their insurance status.
+Gerard Malouf & Partners do not assist with claims on behalf of at-fault drivers, regardless of their insurance status.

 What to do if the other party has no insurance

 Here is what to do if the other party has no insurance.
-After the accident, speak with the at-fault party and assess the damages both to your car and your body.
+After the accident, speak with the at-fault party and assess the damages to both your car and your body.
 If the driver agrees to cover the damages, begin collecting quotes from mechanics and medical professionals to send to the at-fault party.
 However, if the at-fault driver refuses to pay for damages, you can speak to your lawyer about taking the case to court.

-However, in a situation where neither party has insurance, then no one can make a claim.
+In a situation where neither party has insurance, then no one can make a claim.
 With this type of scenario, both parties will need to settle the damages privately.

 The impact of uninsured drivers

-Driving without insurance is illegal in Australia.
 Compulsory Third Party insurance (CTP) is a requirement for registering a car.
 While the penalty for driving an uninsured or unregistered car varies from state to state, you can expect a significant fine wherever you are.

 In New South Wales, for example, the penalty will typically come out to nearly $700 but can be as much as $1,472 and four license demerit points for vehicles weighing more than 4.5 tonnes.